abidanBrito/sensor-tech/README.md

 ![Project_Logo](/Sprint2/img/projectLogo.png)

-Electronic prototype to **monitor and control several environmental magnitudes** through the usage of self-implemented sensors on the Sparkfun ESP8266.
+Electronic prototype to **monitor and control several environmental magnitudes** through the usage of self-implemented sensors on the Sparkfun ESP8266 Thing Dev.
 This project follows an **agile software development approach** (SCRUM).

 ## SOFTWARE ARCHITECTURE (TO BE UPDATED)